zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Validating successful configuration

-The corresponding Gateway service should appear in the Eureka console of the Central Discovery service.
+The corresponding Gateway service should appear in the Eureka console of the Discovery service in Central API ML.

-To see details of all instances of the ‘GATEWAY’ application, perform a **GET** call on the following endpoint of the Central Discovery service:
+To see details of all instances of the ‘GATEWAY’ application, perform a **GET** call on the following endpoint of the Discovery service in central API ML:

 ```
 /eureka/apps